AdaCore/training_material/courses/gnattest/010_gnattest.rst

 Building & Executing the Generated Tests
 ------------------------------------------

-+ Performed via the (re)generated harness code
+* Performed via the (re)generated harness code
-+ Building
+* Building

-   + Entry point is generated project file :filename:`test_driver.gpr`
+    - Entry point is generated project file :filename:`test_driver.gpr`

-+ Executing
+* Executing

-   + Main program is :filename:`test_runner`
+    - Main program is :filename:`test_runner`

       + :command:`gnatmake -P<harness-dir>/test_driver`
       + :command:`test_runner`

-+ Note you may need to specify scenario variables' values if not using the AUnit defaults
+* Note you may need to specify scenario variables' values if not using the AUnit defaults

-   + **-Xvariable=value**
+    - :code:`-Xvariable=value`

 ------------------------------------------
 In Practice: Unimplemented Tests Results
 ------------------------------------------

-+ The generated test driver can report the results of unimplemented tests in two ways
+* The generated test driver can report the results of unimplemented tests in two ways
-+ Can report them as failed
+* Can report them as failed

-  + Useful to see which tests are still unimplemented
+    - Useful to see which tests are still unimplemented
-  + The default behavior
+    - The default behavior

-+ Can report them as passed
+* Can report them as passed

-  + To sort those unimplemented from those actually failing
+    - To sort those unimplemented from those actually failing

-+ Controlled by user
+* Controlled by user

-  + Switch **--skeleton-default=value**
+    - Switch :code:`--skeleton-default=value`
-  + Attribute *Skeleton_Default* in project file
+    - Attribute *Skeleton_Default* in project file
-  + Value is either *fail* or *pass* (lowercase)
+    - Value is either *fail* or *pass* (lowercase)

 ----------------------
 The "Simple" Example
 ----------------------

-+ Included in the GNAT installation examples
+* Included in the GNAT installation examples
-+ Application code:
+* Application code:

 .. code:: Ada